camunda/camunda-docs-manual/content/guides/installation-guide/full/glassfish/chapters/04-migration/01-migrate-71-72.md

 ---

 title: 'Migrate from Camunda BPM 7.1 to Camunda BPM 7.2'
-weight: 90
+weight: 70

 menu:
   main:
-    identifier: "installation-guide-full-weblogic-migrate-72"
+    identifier: "installation-guide-full-glassfish-migrate-72"
-    parent: "installation-guide-full-weblogic"
+    parent: "installation-guide-full-glassfish"

 ---

-The following steps describe how to upgrade the Camunda artifacts on an Oracle WebLogic application server in a shared process engine setting.
+The following steps describe how to upgrade the Camunda artifacts on a Glassfish 3.1 application server in a shared process engine setting.
 For the entire migration procedure, refer to the [migration guide][migration-guide].
-If not already done, make sure to download the [Camunda BPM 7.2 Oracle WebLogic distribution](https://app.camunda.com/nexus/content/groups/internal/org/camunda/bpm/weblogic/camunda-bpm-weblogic/).
+If not already done, make sure to download the [Camunda BPM 7.2 Glassfish distribution](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/glassfish/camunda-bpm-glassfish/).

 The upgrade procedure takes the following steps: